Who Is Ruth Bader Ginsburg?

 Born on March 15, 1933, in Brooklyn, New York, Ruth Bader Ginsburg graduated from Columbia Law School, going on to become a staunch courtroom advocate for the fair treatment of women and working with the ACLU’s Women’s Rights Project.
 She was appointed by President Carter to the U.S. Court of Appeals in 1980 and was appointed to the Supreme Court by President Clinton in 1993.

 Ruth Joan Bader Ginsburg was born Ruth Joan Bader on March 15, 1933, in Brooklyn, New York.
-The second daughter of Nathan and Cecelia Bader, she grew up in a low-income, working class neighborhood in Brooklyn.
+The second daughter of Nathan and Celia Bader, she grew up in a low-income, working-class neighborhood in Brooklyn.
 Ginsburg's mother, who was a major influence in her life, taught her the value of independence and a good education.

-Cecelia herself did not attend college, but instead worked in a garment factory to help pay for her brother's college education, an act of selflessness that forever impressed Ginsburg.
+Celia herself did not attend college, but instead worked in a garment factory to help pay for her brother's college education, an act of selflessness that forever impressed Ginsburg.
 At James Madison High School in Brooklyn, Ginsburg worked diligently and excelled in her studies.
-Sadly, her mother struggled with cancer throughout Ginsburg's high school years, and died the day before Ginsburg's graduation.
+Sadly, her mother struggled with cancer throughout Ginsburg's high school years and died the day before Ginsburg's graduation.

-Ginsburg graduated from Cornell University in 1954, finishing first in her class.
-She married Martin D. Ginsburg, also a law student, that same year.
+Ginsburg earned her bachelor's degree in government from Cornell University in 1954, finishing first in her class.
+She married law student Martin D. Ginsburg that same year.
 The early years of their marriage were challenging, as their first child, Jane, was born shortly after Martin was drafted into the military in 1954.
-He served for two years and, after his discharge, the couple returned to Harvard where Ginsburg also enrolled.
+He served for two years and, after his discharge, the couple returned to Harvard, where Ginsburg also enrolled.

 Then, another challenge: Martin contracted testicular cancer in 1956, requiring intensive treatment and rehabilitation.
 Ruth Ginsburg attended to her young daughter and convalescing husband, taking notes for him in classes while she continued her own law studies.
 Martin recovered, graduated from law school, and accepted a position at a New York law firm.

-Ginsburg transferred to Columbia Law School in New York City to join her husband, where she was elected to the school's law review.
+To join her husband in New York City, Ginsburg transferred to Columbia Law School, where she was elected to the school's law review.
 She graduated first in her class in 1959.
 Despite her outstanding academic record, however, Ginsburg continued to encounter gender discrimination while seeking employment after graduation.